 External Roles of Pesantren

-The external effort that has been made by pesantren is by conducting intensive and routine dialogues and cooperations with many parties, including government agencies in facing the issues of terrorism in the area of Malang.
-Three central institutions which have established cooperation with the pesantren are local government, police, and military.
+The external effort that has been made by pesantren is by conducting intensive and routine dialogues and cooperations with many parties, including government agencies, in facing the issues of terrorism in the area of Malang.
+Three central institutions which have established collaboration with the pesantren are local government, police, and military.
 In some events, they often collaborated with government, at least to build mutual understanding among them in finding the solution for terrorism issues.

 The pesantren and government institutions in Malang maintain a good relationship.
 The local government, the police and the military have been actively involved in the Islamic learning held by religious leaders in the area of Malang.
 On the other hand, the local government, the police and the military also often invited national or local Islamic scholar and clerics to give Islamic preaching for their officers.
 Such close relations gave many advantages for both government agencies and pesantren.
 They can communicate and share information well with each other without suspicion.
 For example, one of the pesantren leaders often provided information to the police about the individuals who have the potential for being terrorist since he/she has a fundamental understanding of Islam.